Singapore International Energy Week: 2013: "New Horizons in Energy"

 The sixth Singapore International Energy Week was held from 28 October to 1 November 2013 at the Sands Expo and Convention Centre, Marina Bay Sands Singapore, with the theme "New Horizons in Energy".

 S. Iswaran, Minister in the Prime Minister's Office and Second Minister for Home Affairs and Trade & Industry, unveiled Singapore's upcoming implementation of an electricity demand response programme in 2015, and an electricity futures market targeted to be launched in end-2014.
-He made the announcements at the Singapore Energy Summit (SES), a high-level dialogue session under SIEW.

 The panel discussions under SES cover the prospective impact of gas and its potential to play a larger role in fuelling Asia, the energy map of the future, the resurgence in fossil fuels and necessary initiatives to adopt "green growth".
 The energy leaders who took part in the panels include Hiroshi Ozaki, President of Osaka Gas; Meg Gentle, President of Cheniere Marketing; Amos Hochstein, Deputy Assistant Secretary for Energy Diplomacy, Bureau of Energy Resources, US Department of State; and Gal Luft, co- Director, Institute for the Analysis of Global Security.

-The SIEW Opening Keynote Address was presented by Sheikh Khalid Bin Khalifa Al-Thani, CEO of Qatargas, the world's largest producer of liquefied natural gas (LNG).
+The SIEW Opening Keynote Address was presented by Sheikh Khalid Bin Khalifa Al-Thani, CEO of Qatargas, today QatarEnergy LNG, the world's largest producer of liquefied natural gas (LNG).
 He assessed the diverse challenges facing the global gas market – including the pricing, outlook and structural issues in North America, Europe and Asia.

-Prominent global energy leaders who spoke at SIEW include Suhail Mohamed Faraj Al Mazrouei, Minister of Energy, United Arab Emirates; Y.B.
-Datuk Seri Dr Maximus Ongkili, Malaysian Minister for Energy, Green Technology and Water; Mark McArdle, Queensland Government Minister for Energy and Water Supply; Dr Fatih Birol, Chief Economist, International Energy Agency (IEA) and Adnan Amin, Director-General of the International Renewable Energy Agency (IRENA).

-The roundtables at SIEW focused on niche topic areas within the energy space.
-One example is the opportunities and challenges for electro mobility in cities.
-The tables were organised by Energy Studies Institute of Singapore of the National University of Singapore; Rajaratnam School of International Studies (RSIS); Nanyang Technological University's Energy Research Institute (ERI@N); the International Energy Agency (IEA); the International Renewable Energy Agency (IRENA); the Institute of Energy Economics, Japan (IEEJ); and the National Energy Administration of China (NEA).